 - Select whether the added action depends on your open action or the reverse

 2) Connecting on a Gantt Chart

 - Click the dot at the end of an action

 - Drag to the beginning of the next action

 To see what dependencies an action has, click to open the action.
-Above the comments will list what dependencies (if any) are related to that action.
+Dependencies (if any) will appear above the comments showing the relationship relative to that action..
 Clicking on the dependent actions will open them up.

 If the dependency is yellow, it means the action is unstarted.
 If it is green, then it has been completed.

 If you are waiting for someone to finish something, you will get a notification to let you know they are done and you're ready to get started.